 - Could they create positive but messy action that’s better to account for now?

 Make the Best Choice Better

 After you’ve pursued the ramifications of each of the major choices, take a step back to explore whether there are aspects of any option that could add value to one of the others.
-Even after you’ve picked the best option, be sure to trim, prune, or add to make it as strong and productive as possible.
+Even after you’ve picked the best option, be sure to trim, or add to make it as strong and productive as possible.

 Once you’ve agreed on the purpose of the decision and what it will actually cover, and you’ve reviewed the premises of the decision thoroughly to account for future consequences, then you’ll have crafted a decision-making process that can keep your team moving forward.
 But you’ll still need to beware of common pitfalls that can throw team decision-making off the rails on the way to implementation.
-We’ll look at some of those in next week’s post.

 Onward and upward,